 This is why it’s important that we make physical touch the norm in our home.

-One common behavior among children who did not receive loving physical touch in the early years is “indiscriminate friendliness” (source).
-They are super friendly and trusting to most any adult without a wise understanding that not all adults are “their adults.”
+Children who have indiscriminate friendliness are super friendly and trusting to most any adult without a wise understanding that not all adults are “their adults.”

-By giving your child the physical affection they crave, they don’t need to seek it out elsewhere.
+By giving your child the physical affection they crave, They Don’t Need to Seek It Out Elsewhere.

 Children feel more attached and bonded to their parents since there is another level of trust and familiarity there they do not have with other adults.

-3. Physical touch reduces stress and increases resilience
+3. Physical touch reduces stress and increases resilience.

 “When you get a loving and firm hug, it stimulates pressure receptors under the skin, which in turn send a message to the vagus nerve in your brain.